-Check your syslog, upsd will complain regularly if it can't connect to a driver, and it should say why it can't connect.
+Check your syslog. upsd will complain regularly if it can't connect to a driver, and it should say why it can't connect.

 Note: if you jumped in with both feet and didn't follow the INSTALL.nut document, you probably started upsd by itself.
-You have to run upsdrvctl start to start the drivers after configuring ups.conf.
+You have to run upsdrvctl start (explicitly-on legacy systems only) to start the drivers after configuring ups.conf.